Giffords: Gun safety advocacy

 Giffords works on a range of issues to curb gun violence including requiring background checks for guns purchased in private sales and at gun shows, reducing interstate gun trafficking, conducting gun violence research, and regulating dangerous hardware like bump stocks and auto sears.
 It has played a role in passing more than 700 new gun laws in 49 states and Washington, D.C.

 Giffords’ executive director is Emma Brown, a political advisor and former Democratic campaign manager.

-Affiliated Programs and Initiatives
+Affiliated programs and initiatives

 Through the Giffords Law Center to Prevent Gun Violence, the organization releases the Annual Gun Law Scorecard, a website that evaluates the "relative strength or weakness" of gun laws in each state as well as the rate of gun deaths, assigning grades to each state and demonstrating the effectiveness of gun laws at reducing gun deaths.
 Giffords Law Center also files amicus curiae briefs and takes other legal action to protect, enforce and strengthen gun regulations.

-Through Giffords Center for Violence Intervention, the organization promotes community-based solutions to gun violence in American cities and hosts the annual Community Violence Intervention Conference, the largest gathering of community violence experts and advocates in the United States.

-Giffords program Gun Owners for Safety brings together hunters, sports shooters, and other gun enthusiasts who support both stronger gun laws and the Second Amendment.
-Promoting responsible gun ownership, the group aims to be an alternative to the NRA and other gun rights organizations that some gun owners view as having become too extreme at the expense of public safety.

-Giffords has also launched a number of state chapters, including Giffords Florida and Giffords Texas, to bring together local gun safety advocates, push for improvements to gun laws at the state level, and bring attention to candidates who advocate for gun safety laws.
+Giffords has also launched a number of state chapters, including Giffords Florida and Giffords Texas.